rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 .. caution::

-    Calling getWhereClause() will reset the parameter incrementation counter.
+    Calling ``getWhereClause()`` will reset the parameter incrementation counter.
-    To preserve the old value set the 5th parameter to false.
+    To preserve the old value set the 5th parameter to ``false``.

 Caching
 ~~~~~~~

-To cache the generated result for the next page load,
+You can use ``CacheWhereBuilder`` to cache the generated result for the next page
-you can use CacheWhereBuilder.
-If the query-result is in the cache its used,
+load.
+If the query result is in the cache it is used.
+Otherwise, the where case is
-else the Where case is generated and cached.
+generated and cached.

 .. note::

-    For this to work correct, you first need to configure a 'real' caching driver.
+    For this to work correctly, you first need to configure a 'real' caching driver.

     See :doc:`/cache` for more information.

 .. caution::

-    Caching is not possible if the conversions are not static, if they depend
+    Caching is not possible if the conversions are not static.
+Caching should not be
-    on something that varies per page request, caching should not be used.
+    use if they depend on something that varies per page request.

 .. warning::